verrazzano/docs/content/en/docs/setup/backup/restore.md

               onError: Fail

 ```

+The above example will restore the keycloak namespace and the mysql volumes
+- It will recreate the mysql pvcs along with mysql pods
+- The `postHook` will restore the mysql data and ensure there are no inconsistencies.
+- The container on which the hook needs to be executed is identified by the pod label selectors, followed by the container name.

 **_NOTE:_** The hook needs to be a `postHook` since we want to apply it after the Kubernetes objects are restored.